ADVANTICS/documentation/charge-controllers/sys3_update.md

     `<destination-path>` – with the target directory on the device **(example: `/root`)**

-    Example with the default IP of the SECC: `scp myupdate.tar root@192.168.1.51:/root`
+    Example with the default IP of the SECC: `scp update.tar root@192.168.1.51:/root`

 - Enter the password for the device when prompted. (the default is _dev-only_)